matkv/matkv.dev/content/search.md

 exclude_from_home = true
 +++

 Start typing in the search below to show results.
-For now, this doesn't search through all the content on this website & might behave a bit weird.
-This is still a work in progress.
+Still a work in progress, it's a fuzzy search but currently it's too vague.
+Can't be bothered to fix it yet.